Malinchristina/Playp1/README.md

 They users will find information about the yoga and breathwork teacher, testimonials, schedule and how to book a class.

+The pite can be found at [Breath Body Spirit](https://malinchristina.github.io/p1breathbodyspirit/index.html "Breath Body Spirit")

 ## Features

 ### Navigation bar